BASIC

 Day 1 - 8:00am to 6:00pm

-Parking: There is plenty of safe and secure parking for everyone at both locations on day 1 and day 2.
+Parking: There is plenty of secure parking for everyone at both locations on day 1 and day 2.